Our Thesis

 Privacy is not gone, despite the naysayers, and will become an investable advantage for companies that facilitate it.
 Surveillance capitalism is creepy and facial recognition is running rampant, but we see some light at the end of the dark privacy tunnel:

-1. With ubiquitous adoption of SSI, having personal information—SSN, credit card numbers, mother’s maiden name, etc.—will no longer be sufficient to impersonate.
+1. With ubiquitous adoption of AW, having personal information—SSN, credit card numbers, mother’s maiden name, etc.—will no longer be sufficient to impersonate.
 The incentive to steal PII will collapse, reducing breaches.

 Advertising will become a meritocracy around permissioned data, where advertisers have unique secure connections to interested customers.
 Advertisers will not need to guess our interests when displaying ads, we’ll share our interests with the services we like, and they’ll carefully respect the privilege in order to keep it.